-- 1. The Board of Examiners determines the requirements regarding the nature and content of a Research Internship in the internship regulations. - 2.
-The Research Internship regulations are set out in appendix 1 in the Rules and Regulations. - 3.
-In order to ensure that the Research Internship proceeds smoothly, further guidelines have been drawn up, which can be found in the manual on internships.
-The manual can be downloaded from AskPsy.nl. - 4.
+1. The Board of Examiners determines the requirements regarding the nature and content of a Research Internship in the internship regulations.

+- 2. The Research Internship regulations are set out in appendix 1 in the Rules and Regulations. - 3.
+In order to ensure that the Research Internship proceeds smoothly, further guidelines have been drawn up, which can be found on AskPsy.nl. - 4.
 A student can do a Research Internship only once during the student's programme of study.
 During the Research Internship the student will be supervised by the Faculty.